node-red-contrib-interactive-inject 1.2.0

 Preset buttons mode

-- The buttons appear directly on the canvas; click one to inject its value immediately.
+- The buttons appear directly on the canvas; hover a button to preview its value, click to inject.

 - The last clicked preset is highlighted and re-injected when the left-side button is pressed.